What we know about the college student who disappeared in Nashville | KRDO

 TC Restaurant and Luke’s 32 Bridge said in their Instagram post they were working to provide police with security camera footage as well as “any other potentially helpful information” to help with the search.

-The Tennessee Alcohol and Beverage Commission said in a statement it is investigating the incident.
-The commission noted although state law prohibits serving alcohol to a visibly intoxicated person, “there are no specific rules or statutes that governs escorting out intoxicated patrons from their businesses or providing assistance in getting someone home.”
+The Tennessee Alcohol and Beverage Commission said it is investigating the incident.
+In a release Tuesday, the commission said it has worked with law enforcement “to determine where (Strain) was served alcohol that night,” and that “all licensed establishments questioned have been cooperative.”
+Last week, the commission separately noted although state law prohibits serving alcohol to a visibly intoxicated person, “there are no specific rules or statutes that governs escorting out intoxicated patrons from their businesses or providing assistance in getting someone home.”

 CNN’s Sarah Dewberry, Jamiel Lynch and Zoe Sottile contributed to this report.